Powerful CLI tool to simplify Amazon ECS deployments, rollbacks & scaling

 - deploy new versions/tags or all containers or just a single container in your task definition

 - scale up or down by adjusting the desired count of running tasks

 $ ecs deploy my-cluster my-service

 Update a task definition (without running or deploying):

-$ ecs update my-cluster my-task
+$ ecs update my-task

 The project is availably on PyPI.
 Simply run:

 Run via Docker